Atticus29/pcc_biology_211/syllabus.md

 - *Scientific Research project* (a.k.a, “The Amylase Project”)
     - Assignments include researching scientific literature and designing and conducting an experiment in the laboratory.
 It will culminate with the writing, peer review, and submission of the “Amylase Scientific Paper”.
 These assignments are discussed in separate handouts and during class time, although you should be able to see their contributions to your final grade in the Table of Graded Materials above.
 Look for these on D2L and ask questions as needed to ensure that you understand the requirements.
 - *Lab quizzes*
-    - Will cover the previous lab activities and will **also include questions that refer to the current lab activities**.
+    - There will be a quiz each Monday at the beginning of lab.
+Quizzes will cover the previous lab activities and will **also include questions that refer to the current lab activities**.
 The best way to earn quiz points is to make sure that you are able to discuss and explain the lab activity’s goals, background, methods used, and results before you leave each lab session.
 Please work cooperatively with your group to answer the lab manual study questions at the end of each unit to ensure you understood everything in that unit.
 The lab manual answers will not be submitted and graded.
 Instead, the quiz will be used to assess how much you learned; these are done alone.
 Also, **read and study each lab activity before you do it**.
 Use your textbook as a resource if you need additional information to support your study of the lab concepts.
 You will have the first 10-15 minutes of lab time to complete the quiz.
 If you are late, you will only have the time remaining to complete it, and if you are more than ten minutes late, you cannot take the quiz.
 There will be no make-up lab quizzes except as part of a complete makeup lab attendance as described in the Attendance section.

 ### Grade template
 Please use the following [grading spreadsheet](https://docs.google.com/spreadsheets/d/1gmV7qEaz7CLax06-Hwui_gBZeqdD4M_AopdK5VUl4K8/edit?usp=sharing) to answer all of your, "what do I need to get a ___?" questions.
 The formulas are in place to calculate your final grade by simply entering your scores on various assignments.